-This very deep green ribbed and warted squash appears to be almost black.
+The Futsu Black Squash is a very deep green, ribbed and warted squash appearing to be almost black.
 The golden orange flesh is delicious with a strong taste similar to hazelnuts.
 Fruits are large with weights close to 10 pounds a possibility.
-An excellent storage variety.
-15 seeds
+The Futsu Black Squash is an excellent storage variety.

 Germination: 7-10 days

 Sowing Indoors: 3-4 weeks before last frost.
 Provide 70-85ºF soil temperature.
 Sow 2-3 seeds per cell/pot.
 Sowing into individual biodegradable peat/cow pots reduces root damage when transplanting.
 Transplant after last frost, 36-48" apart.

 Sowing Outdoors: Sow after last frost when soil temperature is over 70ºF.
 Sow a few seeds every 36-48".

 How much does a packet plant: 12-15 foot single row, 3-5 hills